 - Call the Better Business Bureau and ask about any complaints against the company.

-- Make sure the energy auditor uses a calibrated blower door.
+- Make sure the energy auditor uses a calibrated blower door test.

 - Make sure they do thermographic inspections or contract another company to conduct one.